Cool Water: Number 3 of the Top 100 Western Songs of All Time

 Songwriter: Bob Nolan

-In 1979 the Smithsonian’s Division of Performing Arts designated the Sons of the Pioneers a “National Treasure” for their contribution to American music and culture.
-In 1986 the National Academy of Recording Arts & Sciences of Los Angeles choose the Pioneers’ recording of “Cool Water" for their Grammy Hall of Fame.
+In 1979, the Smithsonian's Division of Performing Arts designated the Sons of the Pioneers a "National Treasure."
+In 1986, the National Academy of Recording Arts & Sciences of Los Angeles chose the Pioneers' "Cool Water" recording for their Grammy Hall of Fame.

 The Sons of the Pioneers (1934)